Emre-Sarizeybek/STM32F407G-Embedded-Driver-Development/README.md

 # Note
 ## For other led_button.c and button_interrupt.c projects
-* Open the led_button.c and build the project then upload the code to your board.
+* Open the led_button.c and build project then upload the code to your board.
-* Open the button_interrupt.c and build the project then upload the code to your board.
+* Open the button_interrupt.c and build project then upload the code to your board.

 # Author
 Emre SARIZEYBEK